- Multiple serum chemistries can be used to assess hepatic function and/or injury.

 - Increased GGT: biliary obstruction, primary liver disease (changes parallel ALP), alcohol consumption, pancreatitis

-- Increased bilirubin: biliary obstruction, primary liver disease, hemolytic anemias, hypothyroidism
+- Increased bilirubin: biliary obstruction, primary liver disease, hemolytic anemias, hypothyroidism, malignancy

 - Medications: may cause increases in one or more liver chemistry tests because of direct hepatotoxicity or cholestasis (See American Gastroenterological Association (AGA) Technical Review for full list of medications).

-- ALT and AST normal ranges vary depending on lab, in general: ≤ 40 U/L.
+- ALT and AST upper limit of normal (ULN) vary depending on lab, in general: ≤ 40 U/L.

 - Mild ALT and AST elevations (ALT and AST less than 5 times the upper limit of normal (ULN)) should be rechecked before extensive work-up is undertaken.
 Possible causes: chronic hepatitis C or B, acute viral hepatitis, NAFLD, hemachromatosis, autoimmune hepatitis, medications, alcohol-related liver injury, Wilson’s disease.